krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 systems, its scope is much, much more general—a point that Stidham makes in a rather understated way.

-In this post we will examine sides of this argument, the formal mathematical one and the heuristic one.
-We will begin with the heuristic one to build intuition and focus on the mathematical ones to understand how to operationalize the law with rigor.
+In this post, we will examine both sides of this argument—the formal mathematical one and the heuristic one.
+While we began by building intuition, the core of this article will focus on the mathematical rigor necessary to operationalize the law..

 Both views turn out to essential to truly appreciating the subtleties of Little's Law.